Is There a Link Between Iodine and Acne?

 There is no evidence that iodine causes acne.
 Any relationship between the two appears to occur only with very high levels of iodine intake, such as from kelp supplements.

-Furthermore, acne-like reactions to high levels of iodine are not in fact what people know as acne (acne vulgaris), but instead a skin reaction which looks like acne that goes away as soon as the person reduces their iodine over-consumption.
+Furthermore, acne-like reactions on the skin after ingesting high levels of iodine are not in fact what people know as acne, but instead a skin reaction which looks like acne that goes away as soon as the person reduces their iodine over-consumption.

 The question of whether iodine intake is linked with acne has been the subject of scientific debate for decades because some studies show a relationship between high doses of iodine and acne-like eruptions called acneiform eruptions.
 Acneiform eruptions look like acne but are not the typical acne vulgaris lesions that many people experience during their adolescence.